bdstein33/rest_api/README.md

 2. Go to /server/config/env folder and rename development_placeholder.js to development.js.

 2. Add in the following variables to establish connection to your newly created database:
-  - process.env.DB_HOSTNAME - database hostname (127.0.0.1 if locally run instance of MySQL)
+  - process.env.DB_HOSTNAME - MySQL database hostname (127.0.0.1 if run locally)
   - process.env.DB_USERNAME - MySQL username
   - process.env.DB_PASSWORD - MySQL password
   - process.env.DB_NAME - MySQL database name (probably the one you just created)

 3. Open server's root file path in terminal and type 'npm install' to install the packages this module depends on

 4. To start server, type 'npm start' from server's root file path.
-Note: this will only work if you have nodemon installed ('npm install nodemon -save -g').
-If you prefer not to use nodemon, you can start server by typing 'node server/server.js'
+This will only work if you have nodemon installed ('npm install nodemon -save -g').
+If you prefer not to use nodemon, you can start the server by typing 'node server/server.js'

 ### 3. API Documentation